Are you interested in becoming a certified PMP® (Project Management Professional) holder in Nigeria?

 3. Filling Out The PMI’s PMP® Application: I strongly recommend you use the online application process but reviewing the paper-based one can give you a sense of the information required.
 You will need to take your time and fill in all the necessary details that are needed.

 4. How Much Does It Cost: After you submit your application, PMI will review it for completeness.
 A predefined number of applicants are selected for physical audit at random.
 So if your application is accepted, you will be informed if you are required to go through an audit.
 If you are chosen for audit, you will need to submit hard copies of your credentials (education, work experience and training).
 An audit may take up to 6 weeks to get approval.
 If you are not required to go through the audit, you receive the “Authorization to Test” letter within a week’s time.
-For the cost, if you are a PMI member before submitting your application, the cost of the exam is $405.
+As of the time of writing this article, if you are a PMI member before submitting your application, the cost of the exam is $405.
 But if you are not a member, the cost is $555.
 You can use your credit card to make payment.
+I did advice you to visit the PMI website for the latest cost.

 5. Getting Approval and Scheduling a Date for Your PMP® Examination: Once your application is approved, you have one-year eligibility period in which to pass the PMP® exam.
 So, schedule the exam date well in advance in order to prepare well.
 During this eligibility period, you may take the examination up to three times because candidates may not pass the exam on their first attempt.
 There is a fee charged for re-examination.
 If you fail three times in a year, you must wait one year to reapply.